Paul H. Douglas Award

 The Paul H. Douglas Award for Ethics in Government is memorialized by a solid bronze medallion bearing the Senator’s likeness.

 Ethics, integrity, and understanding opposing viewpoints defined the career of Paul H. Douglas, who served as U.S. Senator from Illinois from 1949-1967.
 To commemorate the 100th anniversary of his birth in 1992, the University of Illinois established the Paul H. Douglas Award for Ethics in Government to extend this legacy for generations to come and to encourage future leaders to follow a similar path.
 Douglas’ career provides a model for public service and IGPA is proud to be the home for this award since its inception.
 The 2018 award was presented to former President Barack Obama.
 In 2019, the award was presented to Walter M. Shaub, Jr., former director of the U.S. Office of Government Ethics.
 Due to the COVID-19 pandemic, no award was presented in 2020.
 Among other award recipients are U.S. Senators Mike Mansfield, Paul Simon, Barbara Mikulski, Richard Lugar, Carl Levin, Alan Simpson, Olympia Snowe and Richard Cohen, former Congressman and federal judge Abner Mikva, and retired U.S. Supreme Court Justices Sandra Day O’Connor and John Paul Stevens.
+The Douglas Award is made possible by donations from Ned Bandler, Jean Douglas Bandler, and Family, as well as all those who helped with the original funding and subsequent gifts from supporters of this long-running program.

 The Paul H. Douglas Award for Ethics in Government is memorialized by a solid bronze medallion bearing the senator’s likeness.
 The award is presented annually to a person whose public actions, writings or other contributions have made a significant contribution to the practice and understanding of ethical behavior and fair play in government.
 The recipient may be an elected or career government official or former official, at any level of government and regardless of party, or a private citizen whose public actions or writings have made a significant contribution to the practice and understanding of ethical behavior in government.
 A selection committee drawn from the public and private sectors and academe selects the honoree from nominees whose careers have demonstrated or promoted respect for the highest standards of public service.
 Nominations for the award may be made by anyone and are sought from individuals and organizations across the United States.
 Past recipients include a Nobel Prize winner.
+The Douglas Award is made possible by donations from Ned Bandler, Jean Douglas Bandler, and Family, as well as all those who helped with the original funding and subsequent gifts from supporters of this long-running program.

 Janet Yellen, 2017 Honoree